vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 3. Install dependencies if needed.
 4. Make sure our code is properly formatted.
 5. Ensure that our project can be built.
-6. Run the unit tests if any.
+6. Run the unit tests, if any.
 7. Optionally upload the built artifacts to be used later.

 > Artifacts are files that are produced by the build process.
 They can be